cybersec101/resources/EN_Others_Behaviour_Trainer-Resource.md

 - There	is	no	practical	difference	between	online	harassment	and	online/cyber	bullying.

-	- The terms are often used interchangeably, although bullying is more frequently associated with	school	or 	work	environments [^footnote1].
+	- The terms are often used interchangeably, although bullying is more frequently associated with	school	or 	work	environments [Note 1](#note-1).

 	- Cyber	bullying	can	be	defined	as	“willful	and	repeated	harm	inflicted	through	computers, cell 	phones,	and	other	electronic	devices.”

-	- Criminal harassment is considered to be a repeated conduct that causes its target [^footnote2] to reasonably fear for their safety.
+	- Criminal harassment is considered to be a repeated conduct that causes its target [Note 2](#note-2) to reasonably fear for their safety.